eracle/gap/readme.md

 ## History:
-I started this project as a University class homework where the purpose was to perform a news clustering, the class subject was Information Retrieval taught by Prof. [Paolo Ferragina][6] from University of Pisa, then, after graduation, I refined it during some freelance jobs obtained on [UpWork][5].
+This project was started as assignment a University's class, its overall objective was to perform news clustering.
+The course's name was Information Retrieval, taught by Prof. [Paolo Ferragina][6] from University of Pisa.
+After graduation, I refined it during some freelance jobs obtained on [UpWork][5].

-## Implementation Details:
+## Details:
-- Jaccard Similarity class;
+- Jaccard Similarity;
 - Mutual Information Similarity;
 - K-Medoids algorithm.

-#### Implemented Classes:
+#### Classes:
 In order to extend the [JavaML](http://java-ml.sourceforge.net/) library, I implemented some customized classes:

 - MiDistanceMatrix: